cbrenner04/cjb_experiments/loops/README.md

 ## What's next?

 Now I want to test the run time differences for real world tests using these loops/operators.
-These tests are paired down tests from [here](https://github.com/cbrenner04/tfd_core_features).
+This tests is a paired down test from [here](https://github.com/cbrenner04/tfd_core_features).
 The entirety of the [participant](https://github.com/cbrenner04/tfd_core_features/tree/master/spec/features/participant) specs were run first to add data to the database.
 The database was then dumped